mimiyin/sense-me-move-me/README.md

 - From control to conversation to coincidence, what is the full spectrum of interaction?
 - The dramaturgy of numbers.
 Expressing emotion through computation.

-## Weeks 2-3: Following Pathways of Motion
+## Weeks 2-4: Following Pathways of Motion
 - Understanding pathways emotionally + computationally.
 - 100 ways to interact with a path.
 - Drawing with body parts.
 - Computational techniques for expressive drawing.
+- Drawing with sound.
 - Hello Kinect skeleton!
 - Studies:
    * Define a pathway with a rope.
 Interact with it in 10 different ways.